piojanu/Planning-in-Imagination/world-models/README.md

 ```

 Best model will be saved to and loaded from `ckpt_path`.
-Note: When number of processes is different than 1 then Controller's training is executed only on CPUs.
+Note: Controller's training is executed only on CPUs.

 ## Evaluation
 After training all the components of our World Model, we can put it all together and evaluate it on the game we chose.